What should I do if an employee doesn’t show up for a shift?

-Of course, it’s possible your employee just forgot they were scheduled to work.
+Of course, it’s possible your employee just forgot about their shift.
 You can limit that by using work scheduling software like Homebase, that will send them automatic reminders whenever the schedule is published and one hour before they shift starts.

 What should I do if an employee walks out?

 Yes, an employee should never walk off the job and it’s of course grounds for termination (depending on circumstances and legal compliance).
 But, ask yourself what is going on with your management style and workplace culture to drive an employee to this action.

 Ask them for help for your growth in your management style.
 Ask what is going well and what you can do to improve.
-Then, if you follow up on their advice every few weeks checking in to ask them if you are doing any better on the items they suggested, your management style will not only dramatically improve but your employees will be committed to helping you and the business succeed.
+Then, if you follow up on their advice every few weeks checking in to ask them if you are doing any better on the items they suggested, you’ll improve your management style dramatically.
+Plus, your employees will work even harder to help you and the business succeed.

 If you have an employee walking off on the job, take this take this team culture quiz to see if the problem is you or them.